Cordy History, Family Crest & Coats of Arms

 The Carden Baronetcy, of Templemore in the County of Tipperary was originally from Cheshire, England, but settled at Templemore in County Tipperary around 1650.

 Later some of the family were found in Worcestershire as Robert Corduan held a family seat in that shire in 1221.

 The Carden Baronetcy, of Wimpole Street in the County of Middlesex and of Molesey in the County of Surrey was created for Sir Robert Walter Carden, 1st Baronet (1801-1888), Lord Mayor of London from 1857 to 1858.

-Important Dates for the Cordy family
+Early History of the Cordy family

 This web page shows only a small excerpt of our Cordy research.
 Another 79 words (6 lines of text) covering the years 1327 and are included under the topic Early Cordy History in all our PDF Extended History products and printed products wherever possible.

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Cordon, Cordin, Corden, Cordwin, Cording, Cordwane, Cordwaner, Cordiner, Cordwent, Cordner, Cordiner, Cordwiner, Cordwinner, Cordwainer and many more.